Pinball FX (2023 video game): Pinball FX VR table list

-The game launched with 11 tables, with further tables released from May 15, 2025 onwards.
+The game launched with 11 tables, with further tables released from May 15, 2025 onward.

 Pinball FX VR reception

 The Gamer gave the game high praise, calling it the most impressive VR game since Half Life: Alyx enjoying the in-game arcade environment, and the mixed reality mode while being impressed at the level of detail of the tables; also seeing the possible future potential of the game as a social space.
-Upload VR noted that the biggest change from previous games is that you have in-game hands which can be used to perform a variety of functions, but that the lighting effects are toned down from Pinball FX, and that while mixed reality is a solid feature of the game, some elements such as the campaign missions lack depth.
+The use of an X-Arcade controller with flipper buttons on the side "increased the sense of realism tremendously".
+UploadVR noted that the biggest change from previous games is that you have in-game hands which can be used to perform a variety of functions, but that the lighting effects are toned down from Pinball FX, and that while mixed reality is a solid feature of the game, some elements such as the campaign missions lack depth.

+Wired included the game amongst the best games available to play on Meta Quest in 2025, praising the mixed reality mode.